truzzt/MDS-Broker-Core/readme.md

 ./buildimages.sh
 ```
 If you are on Windows, you have to run the equivalent commands in you preferred command line.

+## Managing DAPS certificate
+### Make certificate file accessable.</br></br>
+1. Adding certificate file to the docker image while building. </br>
+Dockerfile:</br>
+ADD daps.crt /etc/cert/daps.crt</br>
+2. Adding the certificate file via volumes</br>
+The actual Implementation (broker: 5.0.2-MDS) expects the DAPS certificate file in a folder which is mounted to the path /etc/cert/ in the docker container.
+docker-compose.yml-example:</br>
+ broker-core:</br>
+    image: registry.gitlab.cc-asp.fraunhofer.de/eis-ids/broker/core:5.0.2-MDS</br>
+    volumes:</br>
+      - c:/etc/cert:/etc/cert/</br>

+### Add certificate to the java key store.</br></br>
+The daps certificate must be added to the java key store.
+This goes in three ways:</br>
+1. You logged in as root using the keytool command</br>
+2. In the Dockerfile</br>
+3. in the script (/run.sh) whats the broker proccess starts</br>
+</br></br>

 ## Maintenance
 ### Manual Cleaning of the Broker